Scholarships for Entrepreneurs

 University of North Dakota, Center for Innovation

-The Jack Wright Entrepreneur Award provides $1,000.00 per semester in funding to an undergraduate student who is working to pay for their education.
-The content of an applicant's business plan will be considered when choosing recipients.
+The Jack Wright Entrepreneur Award provides $1,000.00 per semester for qualified undergraduate students who are working to pay for their education.
+The content of each applicant’s submitted business plan is considered when choosing recipients.